alwx/clojure-polylith-realworld-example-app/readme.md

 ## Start it in your Clojure REPL

 1. Fork & clone this repo
-1. Open the project in your favorite Clojure editor, start the project, and connect the REPL.
-From a development perspective it is a regular `deps.edn` project.
-Just make sure to include the `:dev` and `:test` aliases, and you should be good.
+1. Open the project in your favorite Clojure editor.
-1. In the `dev.server` namespace, evaluate:
+1. Evaluate the following command:
     ```clojure
-    (start!
-6003)
+    clj -A:dev -X dev.server/run
     ```

 Now the Polylith RealWorld backend is up on port 6003!